CAAPIM/apim-charts/utils/portal-migration/README.md

 ## Troubleshooting
 This section will be updated as we encounter problems related to installing/migrating the Portal to this form factor
-- These guides do not currently include migrating MySQL/PostgresSQL databases.
+- These guides do not include migrating from other databases to MySQL.
 - Please raise a support ticket with Broadcom if you encounter problems, raising a bug/feature request against this repository in parallel should result in faster turnaround.

 ### Unable to initialize new alias